-Levon’s long-standing partnership with Clifford Benson was launched by winning the first prizes in both the 1969 BBC Beethoven Competition and the 1971 Munich Duo International Competition.
-Recital appearances have taken the duo to most European countries and their recordings include works by Schubert and Frank Bridge
+Levon’s long-standing partnership with the late Clifford Benson was launched by winning the first prizes in both the 1969 BBC Beethoven Competition and the 1971 Munich Duo International Competition.
+Recital appearances took the duo to most European countries and their recordings include works by Schubert and Frank Bridge.